Case study - aquila

 Aquila is an air traffic management services company, created as a joint venture by Thales in France and NATS in the UK.

-With a high-profile project underway and engineering teams distributed across multiple UK and non-UK sites, Aquila needed a new blueprint working together effectively.
-Breaking down siloes between teams was a priority, as well as leadership and management coaching to upskill and create more consistency across the organisation.
+With a high-profile project underway and engineering teams distributed across multiple UK and non-UK sites, Aquila needed:

 No leadership development training is delivered in one fell swoop.
 During our work with Aquila, we dug deep into their current leadership capabilities, designed a programme to target the gaps that emerged and embedded the development into day-to-day behaviours.